Ted cook

 Key Thought:

 A common vinyl install mistake is installing it exactly how the box tells you to.
 Learn how to install vinyl plank flooring backward by laying the planks in the opposite direction.
 This can make it easy for the click-lock tongue and groove system to lock into place with a simple tap.
-Make sure there is a small gap of empty space between the vinyl floor and the wall.
-This gap will be hidden by the baseboards.
-Maintain staggered seams, avoid H-joints, and frequently check alignment to ensure proper alignment and fit when installing vinyl plank flooring.
+Stagger the plank ends away from each other.
+This will make your lvp floor look like a professional did your installation.

 Mistake #3 No Baseboard Removal